mikorail/user-notification-ts/README.md

 1. Ensure you have Docker installed on your system.
 If you don't have it, you can download and install it from [Docker's official website](https://www.docker.com/get-started).

-2. Alternatively, if you have PostgreSQL already installed locally, you can adjust the environment variables and use the schema and seed provided in the repository.
+2. Alternatively, if you have PostgreSQL already installed locally, you can adjust the environment variables and use the schema provided in the repository.

 ## Getting Started